NORTHEAST FLORIDA

 The thing about Northeast Florida heritage and history is that although it changes, it stays the same in many respects.

-Here are the 141 Northeast Florida heritage and history sites listed in the 7 counties of the region.
+Here are the 141 Northeast Florida historic sites listed in the 7 counties of the region.
 The County Seat is also listed.
-Here's a neat trick for you: highlight any of the sites below, then right click and it will take you to the site's webpage on the internet.

 BAKER: Macclenny